mapsforge/vtm/docs/Rendertheme.md

 ## Priorities

 Labels and icons are drawn in order of priority.
 The default (and highest) priority is 0, so anything with a priority higher than 0 will only be drawn if the space is not yet taken up or has a lower priority value than its colliding elements.

-_Priorities have opposite meaning to the Mapsforge render-theme priorities_
+_VTM priorities have the opposite meaning to the Mapsforge render-theme priorities._

 ```xml
 <m e="node" k="place" v="town" zoom-min="8">